 #1.1.
 Series Voltage Regulators:

 Series Voltage Regulators use a variable element placed in the series with the load.
-The resistance of the element in that series can be changed by the voltage across it and the voltage across the load remains constant.
+The voltage across it can change the resistance of the element in that series, and the voltage across the load remains constant.

 The current drawn quantity is used effectively by the load.
 This series is the main advantage of the Voltage regulator.
 While the load requires no current, the series voltage regulator does not draw a full current.
 The series regulator is significantly more efficient compared to the same shunt regulator.